Prince Madumere: Political career

-Prince Eze Madumere, a good family man who is happily married with children, is a member of Red Cross Society for many years.
-He has served as a two term chairman of the society in Imo State Branch where he contributed immensely as one of the financiers.
-He also donated two Ambulances to the Society.
-His avowed commitment to helping the wounded and victims of natural disaster, disputes and accidents is never in doubt.
-He was personally involved in the rescue operation during the flood incidents in the riverine areas of the state in 2015 and 2018 respectively.
+Prince Eze Madumere is married with children and has been a member of the Red Cross Society for many years.
+He has served as a two term chairman of the society in Imo State Branch, financed the organization, and donated two ambulances.
+He was involved in a rescue operation during flooding in the riverine areas of the state in 2015 and 2018 respectively.
 He has also led a team of Red Cross members at various occasions to rescue accident victims where they were evacuated to the government owned hospitals for treatment.